opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 Active Directory and LDAP can be used for authentication and authorization and thus can be used both in the `authc` and `authz` sections of the configuration.

 The `authc` section is used for configuring authentication, which means to check if the user has entered the correct credentials.
-The `authz` is used for authorization, which defines how the role(s) for an authenticated user are retrieved and mapped.
+The `authz` is used for authorization, which defines how the roles for an authenticated user are retrieved and mapped.

 In most cases, you want to configure both authentication and authorization.
 You can also use authentication only and map the users retrieved from LDAP directly to Security plugin roles.